antarctica/ansible-apache/README.md

 * Installs Apache server and enabled mod_rewrite support
 * Configures default virtual host for HTTP connections
 * Optionally configures virtual host for HTTPS connections, this is disabled by default
+* Where HTTPS connections are supported, additional configuration is applied to improve security (including HTST)
+* Supports the use of a custom DH parameters file for use in SSL connections, this is disabled by default
 * If a non-default document root is used, virtual hosts for HTTP and, if enabled, HTTPS, will be configured to point to this location
 * The app user is made a member of the `www-data` group and ownership of the default document root is assigned to the 'app' user
 * Content is removed from the default document root, this is performed regardless of whether the default document root is used or not